msmolka/ZNetCS.AspNetCore.Compression/README.md

 }
 ```

-The default option when empty constructor is used are listed above.
+The default options when empty constructor is used are listed above.